nfdi4plants/isa-ro-crate-profile/profile/0.1/isa_ro_crate.md

 |disambiguatingDescription|COULD|Text|The type of the data file (“Raw Data File", “Derived Data File" or "Image File").|

 ### PropertyValue

+It is based on PropertyValue and maps to the [ISA-JSON Process Parameter Value](https://isa-specs.readthedocs.io/en/latest/isajson.html#process-parameter-value-schema-json)

 | Property | Required | Expected Type | Description |
 |----------|----------|---------------|-------------|